Who can join the uCIFI Alliance ?

 The uCIFI Alliance offers 4 membership levels:

-- Adopter Level (free of charge – open only when version 1.0 is available) which enable access to the specification.
+- Adopter Level (not open yet – free of charge – shall be open when uCIFI data model version 1.0 is available) which enable access to the specification.
 Adopters have the right to implement uCIFI in their product but have to pay for product certification.

 - Observer Level (free of charge) which includes participation in technical, certification and marketing workgroups.
 Observer do not have the right to implement uCIFI in any product.
 Observer Level is dedicated to end-customers (e.g. cities and utilities) and any other academic or public entity who does not develop/commercialize products.